 This isn’t another plastic or rubber derivative, it’s not susceptible to the same wear and tear.
 All carbon fiber products have a special UV coating that prevents degradation, unlike those other materials.
-When you buy something made out of carbon fiber materials, the rate of depreciation is notably much slower than its counterparts.
+When you buy something made out of the material, the rate of depreciation is notably much slower than its counterparts.

 6. Petroleum is a Key Ingredient

 A byproduct of crude oil, petroleum is used in a number of different products.
-It’s essentially a waste product that was developed into other things out of necessity.
-Carbon fibers are one part petroleum, one part rayon, and the remaining 90% is polyacrylonitrile.
+To clarify, waste products get developed into other things out of necessity.
+Carbon fibers are one part of petroleum, one part rayon, and the remaining 90% is polyacrylonitrile.

 Petroleum and rayon act as polymers that bond the carbon atoms together in strong layers.
-The long strings of carbon atoms are weaved in various structures, producing desired levels of flexibility and strength.
+For example, long strings of carbon atoms are weaved through various structures, producing desired levels of flexibility and strength.
 There is the standard plain weave, twill weave, harness satin, and some proprietary patterns.